-- (i) Coastal Sand: All along the sea coast, large quantities of sand get accumulated as a result of tides.
-To immobilize these sands which get blown inland by strong winds and to put these sandy wastes to productive uses to meet the ever increasing demand for firewood, afforestation of coastal sands has been taken up in almost all states having sea coast. - (ii) Factors of locality: The soil is pure sand, unstable and unretentive of moisture.
+COASTAL SAND: All along the sea coast, large quantities of sand get accumulated as a result of tides.
+To immobilize these sands which get blown inland by strong winds and to put these sandy wastes to productive uses to meet the ever increasing demand for firewood, afforestation of coastal sands has been taken up in almost all states having sea coast.

+Factors of locality-The soil is pure sand, unstable and unretentive of moisture.
 The depth of the water table varies from place to place, though, generally, it is fairly high with the result that open wells are dug up for irrigation.
 The water is generally slightly brackish.
 Rainfall is usually ample, though in parts of Gujrat, it is fairly low.
 Atmospheric humidity is high.
 The winds are strong and carry salt and sand with them.
-The pressure of increasing human and cattle population is great and it poses a real threat to the plantations. - (iii) Soil preparation: As the soil is loose sand, only pits are plantations dug.
-They are generally 30 cm in diameter and 30 cm deep but their spacing varies from 1.8 m X 1.8 m to 3.6 m x 3.6 m in different localities.
-In certain areas in Orissa, which are along the high tide mark and therefore, exposed to strong winds and sand drift, the espacenet is reduce.
-Though pitting is the usual practice, tractor ploughing is also done in certain areas of Tamil Nadu. - (iv) Method of raising plantation-When plantation is raised very near the shore or in areas subjected to strong winds resulting in shifting sands, some protective screen becomes necessary.
-This is achieved in Orissa by providing a palisade of leaves of Palmyra palm, Pandanus, and Casuarina brush-wood.
-In other states, species vary with local availability and may even be grasses such as Saccharum spontaneum, Spinifex, Aristida or species such as Calotropis, Pandanus, Tamarix, Ipornea, etc. Casuarina is usually planted with naked roots, but sometimes, it is also planted with ball of earth or as container plant as in Orissa and Gujrat.
-Planting is usually done in

-June/July though in Rameshwaram is and planting is done in October/November.
+The pressure of increasing human and cattle population is great and it poses a real threat to the plantations.

+Soil preparation-As the so iA is loose sand, only pits are plantations. dug.
+They are generally 30 cm in diameter and 30 cm deep but their spacing varies from 1.8 in X 1 .8 m to 3.6 m x3.6 ru in different localities.
+In certain areas in Orissa, which are along the high tide mark and therefore, exposed to strong winds and sand drift, the espacement is reduced to even 1 m m with the definite object of creating a shelterbelt.
+Though pitting is the usual practice, tractor ploughing is also done in certain areas of Tamil Nadu.

+Method of raising plantation-When plantation is raised very near the shore or in areas subjected to strong winds resulting in shifting sands, some protective screen becomes necessary.
+This is achieved in Orissa by providing a pallisade of leaves of Palmyra palm, Pandanus, and Casuarina brush-wood.
+In other states, species vary with local availability and may even be grasses such as Saccharum spontaneum, Spinifex, Aristida or species such as Calotropis, Pandanus, Tamarix, Ipornea, etc. If sane di tit 1 • not a problem, as in areas behind an old plantation or a created sheiterbeit, pallisading or immobilization of sand is not necessary.
+Casuarina is usually planted with naked roots, but some-times, it is also planted with ball of earth or as container plant as in Orissa and Gujrat.
+Planting is usually done in June/July though in Rameshwaram is and planting is done in October/November.
 The plants are always watered during the first year but in places of deep water table, they are watered in the second and even third year.
-The watering regime varies from place to place and for this, usually 2 temporary wells per hectare are dug in the plantation area.
+The watering regime varies from place to place and for this, usually 2 tem-porary wells per hectare are dug in the plantation area.
 The watering is generally done from December to June, once or twice a week.

-(v) Protection-Where necessary, plantations are protected against cattle by erecting a cattle-proof fence.
+Protection-Where necessary, plantations are protected against cattle by erecting a cattle-proof fence.